 Within the scope of DevTest Labs, there are two types of roles to define user permissions: lab owner and lab user.

-Since scopes are hierarchical, when a user has permissions at a certain scope, they are automatically granted those permissions at every lower-level scope encompassed.
-For instance, if a user is assigned to the role of subscription owner, then they have access to all resources in a subscription, which include all virtual machines, all virtual networks, and all labs.
-Therefore, a subscription owner automatically inherits the role of lab owner.
-However, the opposite is not true.
-A lab owner has access to a lab, which is a lower scope than the subscription level.
-Therefore, a lab owner will not be able to see virtual machines or virtual networks or any resources that are outside of the lab.
+Since scopes are hierarchical, when a user has permissions at a certain scope, they also have permissions at every lower-level scope.
+Subscription owners have access to all resources in a subscription, which include virtual machines, virtual networks, and labs.
+A subscription owner automatically inherits the role of lab owner.
+However, the opposite isn't true; a lab owner has access to a lab, which is a lower scope than the subscription level.
+So, a lab owner can't see virtual machines or virtual networks or any resources that are outside of the lab.

 Azure Resource Manager templates

-All of the concepts discussed in this article can be configured by using Azure Resource Manager templates, which let you define the infrastructure/configuration of your Azure solution and repeatedly deploy it in a consistent state.
+The concepts discussed in this article can be configured by using Azure Resource Manager (ARM) templates.
+ARM templates let you define the infrastructure/configuration of your Azure solution and repeatedly deploy it in a consistent state.